SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 For the modelilng of heat pumps, different heat sources are considered so the weather data set must include different temperatures.
-The heat pump automatically creates a heat source and a low temperature bus (see dashed lines below).
+The heat pump automatically creates a heat source and a low temperature bus (see red bubble).
 So only a transformer and a electricity bus needs to be created.
-An example is shown in the following figure
+An example is shown in the following figure.

 .. figure:: ../images/heatpump_graph.png
-   :width: 100 %
+   :width: 50 %
    :alt: HeatPump-Example
    :align: center

    Graph of a heat pump system.

 At the moment it is possible to use ground water, soil (vertical heat exchanger), surface water and ambient air as a heat source.
+The efficiency of the heat pump cycle process can be described by the Coefficient of Performance (COP).

 The heat pumps are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .